-- Provide a detailed description of the capacity of the organization and the key personnel to deliver the required services and complete the key objectives described on pages 8-11. - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
-The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/project plan. - Information regarding the personnel assigned to these tasks included in the résumés and role descriptions (see page 25) will contribute to the assignment of points relative to this criterion.
+- Provide a detailed description of the capacity of the organization and key personnel to deliver the required services and complete the key objectives described on pages 6-9. - Describe how the proposed management structure and staffing of the project will facilitate the delivery of the required services.
+The management and organizational structure described should match the staffing needs necessary to accomplish the tasks outlined in the timeline/project plan. - Information regarding the personnel assigned to these tasks included in the role descriptions (see page 28) will contribute to scoring under this criterion. - Describe the process proposed to identify and select an experienced research partner as part of the SCF team.
+Designate the agency that will be responsible for identifying, selecting/hiring, and hosting the research partner. - Describe the proposed research partner's experience in completing the following activities as a member of a team: - Developing logic models